-- 191. Plaintiffs reallege and incorporate by reference all prior paragraphs of this Complaint as though fully set forth herein. - 192.
-Section 208 of the Voting Rights Act provides that "[a]ny voter who requires assistance to vote by reason of blindness, disability, or inability to read or write may be given assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union."
+- 213. Section 208 of the Voting Rights Act provides that "[a]ny voter who requires assistance to vote by reason of blindness, disability, or inability to read or write may be given assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union."
+52 U.S.C. § 10508.
 The Voting Rights Act defines "vote" to include "all action necessary to make a vote effective in any primary, special, or general election, including, but not limited to, registration, listing pursuant to this chapter, or other action required by law prerequisite to voting, casting a ballot, and having such ballot counted properly."
-52

-- U.S.C. § 10310(c)(1).
-Section 208 thus guarantees any voter who requires aid in casting an absentee ballot the right to assistance by a person of their choice, other than an agent of the voter's employer or union. - 193.
-The Line Warming Restriction conflicts directly with and violates Section 208 and is therefore preempted and invalid. - 194.
+52 U.S.C. § 10310(c)(1).
+Section 208 thus guarantees any voter who requires aid in casting an absentee ballot the right to assistance by a person of their choice, other than an agent of the voter's employer or union. - 214.
+The Line Warming Restriction conflicts directly with and violates Section 208 and is therefore preempted and invalid. - 215.
 The Line Warming Restriction bars assisting a voter by providing a chair or bringing water.
 If a voter requests assistance from a friend or family member in order to continue waiting on line to vote, the Line Warming Restriction bars the chosen person from assisting the voter and, indeed, criminalizes such assistance.
-The voter has thus been deprived of her right to assistance by the person of her choice under Section 208. - 195.
-The Line Warming Restriction also bars providing language assistance to voters waiting in line.
-If a voter requests assistance from a volunteer who has offered language assistance, of the kind that Plaintiff Hispanic Federation has offered in past elections and intends to provide in the future, the Line Warming Restriction makes it unlawful for the volunteer to provide the requested assistance, because doing so might influence the voter to remain in line and cast a ballot.
+The voter has thus been deprived of her right to assistance by the person of her choice under Section 208.

+- 216. The Line Warming Restriction also bars providing language assistance to voters waiting in line at polling places or returning a completed ballot at a drop box.
+If a voter requests assistance from a volunteer who has offered language assistance, of the kind that Plaintiffs Hispanic Federation and Sant La have offered in past elections and intend to provide in the future, the Line Warming Restriction makes it unlawful for the volunteer to provide the requested assistance, because doing so might influence the voter to remain in line and cast a ballot.
 The voter has thus been deprived of her right to assistance by the person of her choice under Section 208.